rsta2/circle/README.md

 The 30th Step
 -------------

 In this step FIQ (fast interrupt) support has been added to Circle.
-It is used in the class CSerialDevice, which allows an interrupt-driven access to the UART0 device.
-This is demonstrated in *sample/30-terminal*, a simple terminal program.
-See the *README* file in this directory for details. *sample/29-miniorgan* has been updated to use the UART0 device (at option) as a serial MIDI interface too.
+This is used to implement the class CGPIOPinFIQ, which allows fast interrupt-driven event capture from a GPIO pin and is demonstrated in *sample/30-gpiofiq*.
+See the *README* file in this directory for details.

-FIQ support is also used to implement the CGPIOPinFIQ class, which allows fast interrupt-driven event capture from a GPIO pin.
+FIQ support is also used in the class CSerialDevice, which allows an interrupt-driven access to the UART0 device. *sample/29-miniorgan* has been updated to use the UART0 device (at option) as a serial MIDI interface.

 Finally in this step QEMU support has been added.
 See the file *doc/qemu.txt* for details!